 Gynecomastia is a condition caused by excess tissue or gland formation, manifested as unusually large male breasts, not at all uncommon in boys and men of all ages.

 This condition is caused by the hormonal imbalance between the secretion of the male hormone testosterone and the female hormone estrogen – the female hormone starts stimulating the growth of the excess breast tissue, resulting in abnormal swelling of this area in men.

 Normally, some 50% of young men who are affected by this condition manage to have the hormonal rebalance done by itself, by about the age of 20 – however, some 65% aged 27-92 experience some form of gynecomastia.

-This can happen due to hormonal changes, some medical condition, or as a side effect of excess alcohol consumption and drug use.
-This is when gynecomastia surgery has proven useful, and in this blog posto you will find out how exactly does this surgery work and what is gynecomastia recovery timeline.
+This can happen due to hormonal changes, some medical conditions, or as a side effect of excess alcohol consumption and drug use.
+This is when gynecomastia surgery has proven useful, and in this blog post, you will find out how exactly this surgery works and what is gynecomastia recovery timeline.

 Gynecomastia recovery period, also known as male reduction surgery recovery, you can expect dressings and bandages to be applied to your incisions, along with elastic bandages and support garments used to minimize the swelling and help the overall healing.